Elaine answers questions patients have about homeopathy.

 – For a certain person, will the constitutional remedy change over a time?

 That’s a very good question.
 I would have to say yes.
 When we say “constitution”, we simply mean the remedy that matches the whole person, including his mental/emotional state.
-Now, if someone has an accident and you go to help him and he says, “Oh no, I don’t need any help, I’m fine, really, just fine, couldn’t be better!
-Right as rain!
+Now, if someone has an accident and you go to help him and he says, “Oh no, I don’t need any help, I’m fine, really, just fine!
 I don’t need a doctor, no way; I’m fine, really.”
 Those are the “mentals” of Arnica!!!!
 This person is now “Arnica”, though he may have been Arsenicum yesterday.
 Not anymore!!!
 So, in that context, yes, a person’s constitution can change.
+Give him Arnica and he will go back to being Arsenicum, more than likely.

 – If symptoms have not disappeared, do you recommend taking the constitutional remedy as and when needed for years or take it regularly for extended periods?